QRMR/qrmr.github.io/index.md

 _Security and Compliance_ has to be the primary quality criteria.
 Launching an awesome website and getting hacked in the first week makes for bad headlines.

-_Don't be afraid_ once you have a team up and running with all the tools they need, they will move or change faster then you previously thought possible!
+_Don't be afraid!_ Once you have a team up and running with all the tools they need, they will move or change faster then you previously thought possible!

 Cloud, when done right, is a no-brainer for all organizations small or large teams, small or large budgets, long or short timelines!